tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

     </copy>
     ```

-## Task 3: Configure a non-OCI Managed Instance to enable LCM operations
+## Task 3: Configure a non-OCI Managed Instance to enable advanced features

 > **Note:** Please refer to this task if the **installation script was not used** to install the management agent.
 The management agent should have been installed using the management agent software.

 ### **Non-OCI Managed Instance**
-If you are using a non-OCI Managed Instance and it has the Management Agent installed following the steps in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912), then you just need to make a few changes to start using LCM features.
+If you are using a non-OCI Managed Instance and it has the Management Agent installed following the steps in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912), then you just need to make a few changes to start using advanced features.

 1. Open the `/etc/sudoers` file.